bcgov/ckanext-bcgov/edc-ext/readme.txt

-CITZEDC-581	Once a hyperlink is visited it is now longer identifiable CITZEDC-580	Last Modified URL is incorrect on Dashboard CITZEDC-579	HTML meta property="og:description" content is truncated CITZEDC-547	Web Service / API datasets with missing resources take user to the create a new resource page when not logged in CITZEDC-533	Server error generated when trying to view trashcan ../ckan-admin/trash as sysadmin CITZEDC-38	CITZEDC-24 Sitemaps
+CITZEDC-581	Once a hyperlink is visited it is now longer identifiable CITZEDC-580	Last Modified URL is incorrect on Dashboard CITZEDC-579	HTML meta property="og:description" content is truncated CITZEDC-560	Update ETS to use the DBCDLV 12c instance CITZEDC-547	Web Service / API datasets with missing resources take user to the create a new resource page when not logged in CITZEDC-533	Server error generated when trying to view trashcan ../ckan-admin/trash as sysadmin CITZEDC-38	CITZEDC-24 Sitemaps